 Pensions and divorce or dissolution of a civil partnership

-Under the L G P S, if you get divorced or your civil partnership is dissolved, you may wish to note that:
+Under the L G P S, if you get divorced or your civil partnership is dissolved:

-your ex-spouse or ex-civil partner will cease to be entitled to a spouse’s or civil partner’s pension should you die before them.
+your ex-spouse or ex-civil partner will stop being entitled to a spouse’s or civil partner’s pension should you die before them.

 any children’s pension payable to an eligible child in the event of your death will not be affected by your divorce or dissolution.